lambdalf/lein-amp/README.md

 ## Installation

-lein-amp-plugin is (NOT YET!) available as a Maven artifact from [Clojars](https://clojars.org/org.clojars.pmonks/lein-amp).
+lein-amp is (NOT YET!) available as a Maven artifact from [Clojars](https://clojars.org/org.clojars.pmonks/lein-amp).
 Plonk the following in your project.clj :plugins, `lein deps` and you should be good to go: